 If the Achilles tendon is torn, this is called an Achilles tendon rupture.
 See the separate leaflet called Achilles Tendon Rupture for more details.

-You may need tests to rule out underlying causes such as high cholesterol or diabetes.
+Sometimes, blood tests might be offered to rule out underlying causes such as high cholesterol or diabetes.

-There are a number of treatments that may help.
+There are a number of treatments for Achilles tendinopathy that may help.
 The treatments below are usually suggested first.
 They are all considered as conservative treatments.
 This means treatments that do not involve surgery.

-Rest and time off from sporting activities are important if you have Achilles tendinopathy.
-At first, you should stop any high-impact activities or sports (such as running).
-As pain improves, you can restart exercise as your pain allows.
-It is thought that complete rest, if it is prolonged, can actually be worse for the injury.
-Talk with your doctor or physiotherapist about when you should start exercising again.
+Rest and time off from sporting activities are important for treating Achilles tendinopathy.
+At first, stop any high-impact activities or sports (such as running).
+As pain improves, you can restart exercise as pain allows.

 Note: side-effects sometimes occur with anti-inflammatory painkillers.
 Stomach pain, and bleeding from the stomach, are the most serious.
 Some people with asthma, high blood pressure, kidney failure and heart failure may not be able to take anti-inflammatory painkillers.
 So, check with your doctor or pharmacist before taking them if you are unsure if they are suitable for you.